-- 2. Do not apply make-up during the three weeks following surgery.
-The make-up will "cake" in the wound and affect healing.
-If coverage is desired, continue to use a dressing. - 3.
-Do not apply sunscreen to the wound for three or four weeks. (may cause irritation).
+- 2. Do not apply makeup for four to six weeks following surgery.
+The makeup will "cake" in the wound and affect healing. - 3.
+Do not apply sunscreen to the wound for four to six weeks. (may cause irritation).

 WILL THERE BE ANY AFTER EFFECTS FROM MY SURGERY?